Pour-Over Will

 A pour-over will is a specialized testamentary instrument designed to work in conjunction with a revocable living trust, directing that any assets not already held in the trust at the time of the testator's death be "poured over" into the trust for distribution according to its terms.
 This estate planning tool functions as a critical safety net, capturing assets that were inadvertently left out of the trust during the grantor's lifetime.
 The pour-over will names the trust as the sole or primary beneficiary of the decedent's probate estate, ensuring that all property ultimately passes through a single, unified distribution plan.
 Unlike a standalone will that distributes assets directly to individual beneficiaries, a pour-over will consolidates everything into the trust framework.

 The legal foundation for pour-over wills rests on the Uniform Testamentary Additions to Trusts Act (UTATA), which has been adopted in some form by nearly every state.
 UTATA validates pour-over wills even when the referenced trust was created before, concurrently with, or after the execution of the will, and even when the trust has been amended after the will was signed.
 Before UTATA, courts frequently invalidated pour-over provisions because the trust document did not meet the formal requirements for testamentary instruments.
 The residuary clause in a pour-over will is its most critical provision, as it sweeps all remaining assets into the designated trust.
-When paired with a properly funded living trust, a pour-over will creates a comprehensive estate plan that minimizes the risk of assets passing through intestacy.
+When paired with a properly funded Revocable living trust, a pour-over will creates a complete estate plan that minimizes the risk of assets passing through intestacy.

 It is important to understand that a pour-over will does not avoid probate for the assets it captures.
 Any property that passes through the pour-over will must go through the probate process before being transferred into the trust, which means those assets are subject to court supervision, potential creditor claims, and public disclosure.
 The probate requirement is why estate planning attorneys emphasize the importance of properly funding the trust during the grantor's lifetime, transferring real property, bank accounts, investment accounts, and other assets directly into the trust.
 The pour-over will serves as a backup mechanism rather than a primary distribution strategy.
 Many states offer simplified or small estate probate procedures when the total value of assets passing through the will falls below a statutory threshold, which can reduce the administrative burden.

 A pour-over will must satisfy the same execution formalities as any other last will and testament under the applicable state's probate code.
-Most jurisdictions following the Uniform Probate Code (UPC) require the testator to sign the will in the presence of at least two competent witnesses, and many states additionally require a self-proving affidavit to streamline the probate process.
+Most jurisdictions following the Uniform Probate Code (UPC) require the testator to sign the will in the presence of at least two competent witnesses, and many states additionally require a self-proving affidavit to speed up the probate process.
 The testator must possess testamentary capacity at the time of execution, meaning they understand the nature of their assets, the natural objects of their bounty, and the legal effect of signing the will.
 A pour-over will should clearly identify the trust by its full legal name, date of creation, and the names of the trustees to avoid any ambiguity about where the assets should be directed.
-Creating a pour-over will alongside a last will and testament ensures that every aspect of the testator's estate plan is properly documented.
+Creating a pour-over will alongside a Last will ensures that every aspect of the testator's estate plan is properly documented.

 Why You Need a Pour-Over Will

 You have created a revocable living trust but want a safety net to capture any assets you may forget to transfer into the trust during your lifetime, ensuring everything passes according to your unified estate plan rather than through intestacy laws.
+Start with our free pour-over will template to see what provisions are typically included.

 You recently acquired new property, opened a new bank account, or received an inheritance that has not yet been retitled into your trust, and you want assurance that these assets will ultimately reach your trust beneficiaries.

 You want to coordinate your estate plan so that specific personal items go to named individuals while the remainder of your estate consolidates into your trust for tax-efficient distribution.
+Get a quote for your pour-over will to ensure your document is tailored to your state's specific requirements.

 Key Sections in a Pour-Over Will